Encode-guidelines/guidelines/docs/prog_hist.md

 hero_height: is-small
 ---

+## About

-*Programming Historian* was founded in 2008 by William J. Turkel and Alan MacEachern.
+[Programming Historian](https://programminghistorian.org/) was founded in 2008 by William J. Turkel and Alan MacEachern.
 Turkel published [a blog post](http://digitalhistoryhacks.blogspot.com/2008/01/programming-historian.html) at the time, setting out their intentions for the project.
 Initially it